RuiHuangNUS/RuiHuangNUS.github.io/_pages/about.md

 - *2025.01 - Present*, Ph.D in Electrical and Computer Engineering, National University of Singapore (NUS).

 # 💻 NUS Student Projects
+We are inviting students to join our project.
+If you are interested in these topics, feel free to contact me.

 - *2024.08 - 2025.05*, Modular Aerial Robot Systems project: Zhiqian Cai, Siyu Tang, Zhenyu Zhang

   Related works: